robotics-upo/upo_stage_ros/README.md

 # upo_stage_ros
-A modified version of the regular ROS wrapper for the Stage robot simulator
+A modified version of the regular ROS wrapper for the Stage robot simulator.
+Tested with ROS version Indigo.

 This version has been modified in order to publish the people detected (blocks or other stage models) using the next messages: